-Figure 4 shows the time series of backscatter coefficients, boundary layer heights (pink squares), and residual layer heights (yellow squares) retrieved from lidar measurement (pink squares), as well as boundary layer heights (a.s.l. above see level) obtained from UAV measurements (black star with a white circle surrounding it) and from ERA5 dataset (dashed white line) on 9 July 2018.
-This figure shows that the boundary layer height retrieved from the lidar measurement is consistent with the boundary layer height from the UAV measurement for which both show an increasing trend in the boundary layer during the morning of this day.
-In addition, the boundary layer from ERA5 also shows a similar trend to the observations but overestimates boundary layer height, especially during daytime.
-A possible reason for this overestimation is that the existence of clouds during the daytime reduced solar radiation, and a low value of solar radiation caused a shallow boundary layer at this time.
-Figure 4 also shows a stable nocturnal boundary layer and a residual layer during nighttime measured by scanning aerosol lidar.
-The low and stable boundary at nighttime can suppress the dispersion of aerosol near the surface.
-Hence, the backscatter coefficients within the boundary layer are at a maximum (highest aerosol concentration) during the morning rush hour due to the combined effect of the shallow boundary layer and local anthropogenic emissions.
-After sunrise, the convection became stronger, which caused an increase in the boundary layer height and dilution of aerosols within the boundary layer, so the aerosol concentrations within the boundary layer decreased.
-Figure S3 shows the time series of the rangecorrected lidar signal and boundary layer heights retrieved from lidar, as well as boundary layer heights obtained from UAV measurement (black star with a white circle surrounding it) and from ERA5 dataset (dashed white line) on 12 July 2018.
-The reason for showing the range-corrected lidar signal instead of the backscatter coefficients is that low-level clouds prevented the retrieval of the backscatter coefficients from range-corrected lidar signal with the Klett-Fernald method.
-This figure also shows the consistency in boundary layer heights among lidar, UAV, and ERA5.
-More interestingly, the cloud existed at the top of the boundary layer from 05:00 to 13:00 UTC, and the cloud base increased with boundary layer height as captured by the lidar measurements.
-The reason for the cloud existing on the top of the boundary layer is that the relative humidity has a maximum value at the top of the boundary layer in the well-mixing boundary layer, and this high relative humidity ambient environment provided good conditions for cloud formation.
-Figure S4 shows the correlation of the boundary layer heights from lidar and radiosonde retrievals for both days, which show a good correlation with a slope of 1.01 ± 0.24 and a Pearson correlation coefficient of 0.793.
+Figure 4 shows the time series of backscatter coefficients and boundary layer backscattering coefficients, boundary layer heights (pink squares) and residual layer heights (yellow squares) retrieved from LIDAR measurement (pink squares) as well as boundary layer height heights (a.s.l. - above see level) obtained from UAV measurements (black star with white circle surrounded) and from ERA5 dataset (white dashed line) and potential temperatures obtained from UAV measurements (white solid-dataset (white dashed line) on July 9^{th} , 2018.
+This figure shows that the boundary layer height retrieved from the LIDAR measure-275 ment is consistent with the boundary layer height from the UAV measurement (the maximum gradient of potential temperature) which both show an increasing trend of the boundary layer during the morning of this day.
+In addition, the boundary layer from ERA5 also shows a similar trend as the observations but overestimates boundary layer height, especially during daytime.
+A possible reason for this overestimation is that the existence of clouds during daytime reduced solar radiation and a low value

+- 280 of solar radiation caused a shallow boundary layer at this time.
+Figure 4 also shows a stable nocturnal boundary layer and a residual layer during nighttime measured by scanning aerosol LIDAR.
+The low and stable boundary at night time can suppress the dispersion of aerosol near the surface.
+Hence, the backscatter backscattering coefficients within the boundary layer are maximum (highest aerosol concentration) during the morning rush hour due to the combined effect of the shallow boundary layer and local anthropogenic emissions.
+After sunrise, the convection became stronger, which caused an increase of the - 285 boundary layer height and dilution of aerosols within the boundary layer, so the aerosol concentrations within the boundary layer decreased.
+Figure ??-S3 shows the time series of range-corrected LIDAR signal and boundary layer heights retrieved from LIDAR as well as boundary layer height obtained from heights obtained from UAV measurement (black star with white

+Figure 4.
+Time series of backscatter backscattering coefficients (contour), boundary layer heights (PBLH, pink squares) and residual layer retrieved heights (RLH, yellow squares) retrieved from scanning LIDAR, as well as boundary layer heights obtained from ERA5 dataset UAV measurements (black star with white dashed linecircle surrounded) and vertical potential temperature profiles from ERA5 dataset (white solid dashed line) measured by UAV on July 9th, 2018.

+circle surrounded) and from ERA5 dataset (white dash line) and potential temperature obtained from UAV measurements (white solid dataset (white dash line) on July12th, 2018.
+The reason for showing range-corrected LIDAR signal instead of backscatter backscattering coefficients is that low-level clouds prevented retrieving the backscatter backscattering coefficients from range-corrected LIDAR signal by the Klett-Fernald method.
+This figure also shows consistency in boundary layer heights among LIDAR, UAV, and ERA5.
+More interestingly, the cloud existed at the top of the boundary layer from 05:00 to 13:00 and the cloud base increased with boundary layer height as captured by the LIDAR measurements.
+The reason for the cloud existing on the top of the boundary layer is that the relative humidity has a maximum value at the top of the boundary layer is in the well-mixing boundary layer and this high relative humidity ambient environment provided a good conditions for cloud formation.
+Figure S3 S4 shows the correlation of boundary layer heights from LIDAR and radiosonde retrievals for both two days, which show a good correlation with a slope of 1.01 ± 0.24 and a Pearson correlation coefficient of 0.793.